Portland to Penola

 - Walk with peace of mind fully supported by two RAW guides and private bus

-Get ready to begin your tour at 7:15-7:30am with pick up from the Melbourne Arts Centre, St Kilda Road in Melbourne.
+Get ready to begin your trip at 7:15-7:30am with pick up from the Melbourne Arts Centre, St Kilda Road in Melbourne.
 We will travel via Colac and Camperdown – stopping for morning tea along the way, then onwards to Warrnambool and Port Fairy to break for lunch.
 Stretch your legs and appreciate the town’s charming ambience with a quick walk around the beautiful tree-lined streets before boarding the bus for our final destination.

 We should arrive in Portland around 13.45 to check into our beautifully renovated historic hotel in the heart of town.
 After check-in we transfer to the charmingly named Enchanted Forest to walk a lovely section of the Great South West Walk.
 The trail leads into a forest of beautiful Moonah Trees lined with dense tropical-like vegetation.